commercelayer/commercelayer-docs-resources/google_geocoders/object.md

 # The google geocoder object

-A google geocoder object is returned as part of the response body of each successful list, retrieve, create or update API call.
+A google geocoder object is returned as part of the response body of each successful list, retrieve, create or update API call <b>to the /api/google_geocoders endpoint</b>.

 ## Fields